cmu-delphi/delphi-epidata/docs/api/sensors.md

 ... <!-- TODO -->

-**Note:** this repository was built to support modeling and forecasting efforts surrounding seasonal influenza (and dengue).
+**Note:** Delphi built this repository to support modeling and forecasting efforts surrounding seasonal influenza (and dengue).
 In the current COVID-19 pandemic, syndromic surveillance data, like ILI data (influenza-like illness) through FluView, will likely prove very useful.
-However, **we urge caution to users examining the digital surveillance sensors**, like ILI Nearby, Google Flu Trends, etc., during the COVID-19 pandemic, because these were designed to track ILI as driven by seasonal influenza, and were NOT designed to track ILI during the COVID-19 pandemic.
+However, **we urge caution to users examining the digital surveillance sensors**, like ILI Nearby, Google Flu Trends, etc., during the COVID-19 pandemic, because these were designed to track ILI as driven by seasonal influenza and were NOT designed to track ILI during the COVID-19 pandemic.